TIMELINE OF SFORUNWAYNOISE.COM

 mid-October (estimate) - appearance schedules mailed to claimants

 mid-November (estimate) - appearances held in Redwood City unless defense requests postponements, a deliberate strategy used in some courts to discourage plaintiffs from continuing with the process.
+Currently Round Three begins the end of January.

 We will likely begin another round in court.